Creating Loops in C++

 Returning from Loops

-Within a loop, we can also use a return statement.
-This will break from the loop, but also return from the function where the loop was running.
+Within a loop, we can also use a return statement to end the execution of the function where our loop is running.

 }